 I learned to knit “for real” on February 1, 2001 (my grandmother’s birthday).
 I had found the needles from the play (massive Boye #10.5) and decided that since I was going to visit, now would be a good time for Great Gran (my regular grandmother – just think of the “great” as a superlative) to remind me how to knit.
 So I ran to Jo-Ann’s, picked up a couple balls of yarn for a scarf, learned in the kitchen at The Farm and then took it all back to Atlanta with me.
 Great Gran sent me home with a book called I Can’t Believe I’m Knitting and I am so glad she did.
 I had to start over so many times on that thing.
 I didn’t know how to “un-knit” stitches at that point, but I suppose all the ripping made for good casting on practice.

 Needless to say, by the end of the scarf I could tink like a champ.
 So, the very first real and usable thing I made was a garter stitch scarf in Lion Brand’s Wool-Ease maroon sprinkles.
 I mailed it to Great Gran and she used to wear it with her navy coat.

 After that, Great Gran suggested an afghan – she had just the thing.
 While she was locating the book and sending it to me, I scoured the web for stitch patterns and techniques, practicing them with junk yarn from my craft supplies.
 I made Angus, the dog, a little green basket-weave afghan for his bed before the new pattern arrived.
 By the time I was finished with the afghan, I had discovered the premier issue of Knit It! magazine and decided that “Our Basic Sweater” was a good first sweater for me.
 And it just went on from there.

 When I started this blog, it was me, Michael, Great Gran, and Angus.
-Right now it’s me, Michael, Ellie, and seven cats.
+Right now it’s me, Michael, Eleanor, and two cats.
 How things change.